en_USEnglish

 Advantages and disadvantages of different platforms

-The choice of mobile platform for app development depends on a number of factors.
-Android offers a larger market share and greater freedom of customization, but can be more fragmented due to the multitude of devices using this operating system. iOS, on the other hand, offers a consistent user experience and a more profitable user base, but requires a more rigorous validation process for app publication.
-Other platforms may have specific advantages, depending on the target audience and application objectives.
+The choice of mobile platform for app development depends on various factors.
+Android offers a larger market share and greater freedom of customization, but can be more fragmented due to the multitude of devices using this operating system. iOS, on the other hand, offers a consistent user experience and a more profitable user base, but requires a more rigorous approval process for app publishing.
+Other platforms may have specific advantages depending on the target audience and the app's objectives.

 Programming languages